south-bend-code-works/intro-to-web-dev/lessons/module2/deck_of_cards.md

 ## Goal
-At the end of this practice problem, you should have created a deck of cards in javascript and displayed the cards on the screen.
+At the end of this practice problem, you should have created a deck of cards in javascript and displayed the cards in your console.

 ## Overview
 A deck has 52 cards.

-- Create a deck of 52 cards
+Before, we've seen how tedious it can be to create objects that represent cards.
+Creating only 4 cards before was annoyingly time consuming and the likelihood of a typo is high when writing them by hand.
+We will figure out a way to instead write 52 into an array quickly and accurately.

 ### Getting started
 In order to start your page, you will need a new folder and a new file.
 Go to your desktop and create a new folder called `deck_of_cards`.
 Then, open up VS Code and create a new file called `index.html` and save it inside of your `deck_of_cards` folder.